jhpyle/docassemble/deploy.md

 If you want to deploy **docassemble** yourself, the easiest way is to install it using [Docker] on whatever machine you wish to use.
 [Docker] works on laptop computers as well as on virtual machines in the cloud (or [clusters] of them).
+Using a cloud-based virtual machine is recommended.
 If you want very fine-grained control, you can [install] it without using Docker.

 If you are interested in hiring someone to develop an interview for you, you can propose a project in the #questions channel of the [Slack